-The majority of research in MANET has centered on routing issues [1][7].
-Over the past few years, interest in data communication has been increasing [5][16][17].
+Originally, the majority of research in MANET has centered on routing issues [1][6].
+Over the past few years, interest in data communication has been increasing [4][16][17].
 However, current MANET data communications protocols have provided only one or two modes of data communication.
-Unlike TriM, no current protocol provides the ability for a MANET to use all three modes of data communication.
+No current protocol provides the ability for a MANET to use all three modes of data communication.
+This paper presents a MANET data communication protocol that allows all three modes of MANET data communication.